jn-han/jn-han/README.md

 ## Hoping to Learn...
 - REST API
-- More backend languages such as CPP, SQL.
+- More backend languages such as CPP
 - React Native

 ## Some of my main projects!